openstack/bifrost/doc/source/install/index.rst

    git clone https://opendev.org/openstack/bifrost
    cd bifrost

-To install Bare Metal services from a specific release series (rather than the latest versions), check out the corresponding stable branch.
-For example, for
+To install Bare Metal services from a specific release series (rather than the latest version), check out the corresponding stable branch.
-Ussuri:
+For example, for 2025.1:

 .. code-block:: bash

-   git checkout stable/ussuri
+   git checkout stable/2025.1

 Testing on virtual machines
 ===========================